Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/blockchain.md

 #### Arguments

-1.  txids `string` A json array of txids to filter \[ "txid" `string` A transaction hash ,... \]
-2.  blockhash (string, optional) If specified, looks for txid in the block with this hash
-3.  data `string`: A string that is a serialized, hex-encoded data for the proof.
+- txids (required):
+  - `String`: A single string containing a txid.
+  - `Array` of strings: Array with maximum of 20 txids.

 #### Result

+- proof:
+  - `String`: A string that is a serialized, hex-encoded data for the proof.
+  - `Array` of strings: Array of strings that are a serialized, hex-encoded data for the proof.

 legacyAddress `string` legacy base 58 check encoded address